Elias-Dias-De-Araujo/test_gitlab/README.md

 # test_gitlab
-Repository to test a open-source version of GitLab that is running in a local docker container.
+Repository to test the various features of GitLab.